Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The Turkish Commercial Code No. 6102 (the Commercial Code) of 2012 (as amended) governs the corporate financial reporting, accounting, and auditing requirements in Türkiye.
-The Code outlines the preparation and publication of financial statements and provides legal backing to the standards that have been issued by the Public Oversight, Accounting and Auditing Standards Authority (KGK).
+The Turkish Commercial Code No. 6102 (the Commercial Code) governs corporate financial reporting, accounting, auditing, and sustainability reporting requirements in Türkiye.
+The Commercial Code establishes the legal framework for the preparation, presentation, audit, and publication of financial statements and grants authority to the Public Oversight, Accounting and Auditing Standards Authority (KGK) to issue accounting, auditing, and sustainability reporting standards.

 -